ASIC warns fast-growing private credit sector to lift standards or prepare for regulatory intervention

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-By continuing you agree to our Terms and Privacy Policy.The sector involves dozens to hundreds of ASX-listed or private funds marketing high annual income returns to investors typically between 8 to 10 per cent, or more.
+By continuing you agree to our Terms and Privacy Policy.The sector involves dozens to hundreds of ASX-listed or private funds marketing high income returns to investors typically between 8 to 10 per cent per year, or more.
+Investments are normally made via the ASX, or superannuation and financial adviser channels that are used to fund loans to small-to-medium sized businesses.

-On Monday ASIC warned that it found some of the poorer practices in private credit today are potentially inconsistent with financial services law and the regulator’s own guidance, including the requirement to provide financial services efficiently, honestly and fairly, and to avoid misleading or deceptive statements.
+On Monday, the regulator issued new findings to warn that it found some of the poorer practices in private credit today are potentially inconsistent with financial services laws and the regulator’s own guidance, including the requirement to provide financial services efficiently, honestly, and fairly, while avoiding misleading or deceptive statements.

-“We do not hesitate to use ASIC’s regulatory and enforcement tools when we identify misconduct,” it said of its latest review into the sector.
+“We do not hesitate to use ASIC’s regulatory and enforcement tools when we identify misconduct,” it said of its review into the sector on Monday.
 “We have already taken action, issuing stop orders on several target market determinations due to poor disclosure and distribution of retail private credit funds.
 We have also commenced enforcement investigations for instances of more egregious conduct.”

 Industry’s problems

-Last Friday ASIC halted the ASX-listed La Trobe US Private Credit Fund from operating in Australia and warned that the product offered involved investing in underlying loans with “an above average amount of risk and volatility or loss of principal.”
+On Friday as part of its stop order, ASIC warned the ASX-listed La Trobe US Private Credit Fund involved investing in underlying loans with “an above average amount of risk and volatility or loss of principal.”

-In response the La Trobe Direct investment platform has been taken offline to mean investors cannot access the platform to sell or buy units.
-“We are working diligently to make this available to investors as a matter of urgency,” La Trobe said on the weekend.
+La Trobe attempted to sooth investors’ worries about being locked out of the La Trobe Direct online platform on the weekend.
+“We are working diligently to make this available to investors as a matter of urgency,” it said.

-September has proven an especially tough month for the private credit sector, after Macquarie Group blocked its its wrap investment platform from being used to invest in three of the funds of local market leader Metrics Credit Partners.
+September has proven a tough month for the private credit sector, after Macquarie Group blocked its its wrap investment platform from being used to invest in three of the funds of local market leader Metrics Credit Partners.

-This followed the decision of ratings agency Lonsec to downgrade certain Metrics funds on governance concerns, with the non-bank private credit lender and local pioneer said to oversee around $30 billion in loans to local and international business borrowers.
+This followed the decision of ratings agency Lonsec to downgrade certain Metrics funds on governance concerns, with the non-bank private credit pioneer said to oversee around $30 billion in loans to business borrowers.

 Experts worried